zodiacfireworks/meteorological-faker/README.md

     python app.py no-fake
     ```

-    This will bring you real data from CONIDA (Comisión Nacional de Desarrollo Investigación Aeroespacial - Peru).
+    This will bring you real data from [CONIDA][conida] (Comisión Nacional de Desarrollo Investigación Aeroespacial - Peru).
 In this mode data is renwed every 5 minutes.

-4. Go to your web browser, enter to `127.0.0.1:5000`, and enjoy :smile:
+4. Go to your web browser, enter to [`127.0.0.1:5000`][local], and enjoy :smile:

 ## Authors